Women's cinema: Russian Empire and Soviet Union Era

 Brumberg sisters were pioneer animators.
-They were active between 1925-1970.
+They were active between 1925 and 1970.
 In a career lasting almost 50 years, they created around 50 films as animation directors, animators and screenwriters.

 Nadezhda Kosheverova was considered the greatest fairy tale director of the Soviet cinema.
 In spite of the fact that the director tried herself in different genres, from realistic (Galya) to comedies (Tamer of Tigers), it was in the fairy tale genre that her talent revealed itself most fully.
 The most famous of her ten works in this genre is Cinderella released in 1947, filmed together with Mikhail Shapiro on the script of Evgeny Schwartz.
 Cinderella was, perhaps, the first fairy tale in the history of the Soviet cinema, devoid of any ideological overtones, but at the same time reflecting with mild satire the features of the Soviet way of life.
 For example, in the stepmother, played by Faina Ranevskaya, one may easily recognize the exemplary communal activist.
-And also for the first time in the Soviet cinema aristocratic heroes - King Erast Garin and Prince Alexei Konsovsky - are not portrayed as caricatured negative characters.
+And also for the first time in the Soviet cinema aristocratic heroes—King Erast Garin and Prince Alexei Konsovsky—are not portrayed as caricatured negative characters.

 Margarita Barskaya was the first director who succeeded in showing the world through the eyes of a child.
 In 1933, she released Tattered Shoes, the first sound film for children in the history of the world cinema.
 It told the story of children growing up in a conventional European country where the fascist regime came to power.
 After the film's release, Barskaya was immediately talked about as a new, original talent, and much later, almost as a forerunner of Italian neo-realism.
-Viewers were delighted by how casually children behaved in the frame, as if not noticing the lens - the credit goes to Barskaya who developed her own system of working with young actors.
+Viewers were delighted by how casually children behaved in the frame, as if not noticing the lens—the credit goes to Barskaya who developed her own system of working with young actors.
 Margarita Barskaya was the initiator of the world's first children's film studio "Soyuzdetfilm", where a full-length film Father and Son was shot.
 It never appeared on the screens: the critics branded the picture as "fake", because Barskaya, true to her style, reflected the life of a Soviet family without embellishment.
-The director was no longer allowed to shoot - mainly because of her friendship with the disgraced oppositionist Karl Radek, as a result, the film Father and Son was the last work of Barskaya.
+The director was no longer allowed to shoot—mainly because of her friendship with the disgraced oppositionist Karl Radek, as a result, the film Father and Son was the last work of Barskaya.